awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – `urn:amazon:webservices`
 + **Data Type** – String

-The relying party trust you want to use for the AD FS authentication type\.
+The relying party trust that you want to use for the AD FS authentication type\.

 This parameter is optional\.